Murder of Lord Darnley: Assassination

 Three witnesses made sworn statements on the following day.
 Barbara Mertine said she was looking out of the window of her house in Friar's Wynd, and heard 13 men go through the Friar Gate into Cowgate and up Friar's Wynd.
 Then she heard the explosion, the "craik", and 11 more men went by.
 She shouted after them that they were traitors after an "evill turn."
 May Crokat lived opposite Mertine, under the Master of Maxwell's lodging.
 Crokat was in bed with her twins and heard the explosion.
 She ran to the door in her shirt and saw the 11 men.
 Crokat grabbed at one man and asked about the explosion, receiving no answer.
 John Petcarne, a surgeon who lived in the same street heard nothing, but was summoned to attend Francisco de Busso, an Italian servant of Queen Mary.

-Later, James Melville of Halhill wrote in his Memoirs that a page said Darnley was taken out of the house before the explosion and was choked to death in a stable with a serviette in his mouth, then left under a tree.
+Later, James Melville of Halhill wrote that a page said Darnley was taken out of the house before the explosion and was choked to death in a stable with a serviette in his mouth, then left under a tree.
 Melville went to Holyroodhouse the next day and spoke to the Earl of Bothwell, who told him that thunder or a flash had come out of the sky, saying "souder came out of the luft", and burnt the house and there was "not a hurt nor a mark" on the body.
 Melville said that the royal servant Alexander Durham (of Duntarvie) kept the body and stopped him seeing it.

 On 12 February the Privy Council issued a proclamation that the first to reveal the names of the conspirators and participants in the murder would be pardoned, if they were involved, and have a reward of £2,000.